VOB: File format

 Files in VOB format have a .vob filename extension and are typically stored in the VIDEO_TS directory at the root of a DVD.
 The VOB format is based on the MPEG program stream format, but with additional limitations and specifications in the private streams.
 The MPEG program stream has provisions for non-standard data (as used in VOB files) in the form of so-called private streams.
 VOB files are a very strict subset of the MPEG program stream standard.
 While all VOB files are MPEG program streams, not all MPEG program streams comply with the definition for a VOB file.

 Analogous to the MPEG program stream, a VOB file can contain H.262/MPEG-2 Part 2 or MPEG-1 Part 2 video, MPEG-1 Audio Layer II or MPEG-2 Audio Layer II audio, but usage of these compression formats in a VOB file has some restrictions in comparison to the MPEG program stream.
-In addition, a VOB file can contain linear PCM, AC-3 or DTS audio and subpictures (subtitles).
+In addition, a VOB file can contain linear PCM, AC-3 or DTS audio and subpictures.
 VOB files cannot contain AAC audio (MPEG-2 Part 7), MPEG-4 compression formats and others, which are allowed in the MPEG program stream standard.

-On the DVD, all of the content for one title set is contiguous, but if necessary is broken up into 1 GB VOB files in order to be compatible with all operating systems, as some cannot read files larger than that size.
+On the DVD, all of the content for one title set is contiguous, but if necessary is broken up into 1 GiB VOB files in order to be compatible with all operating systems, as some cannot read files larger than that size.